mhelwick54/emu/README.md

 SP: stack pointer, points to minimum stack byte in current use

 #### Memory
+Address are relative.
+Base will be the base address of the `memory` array when program is loaded.
 |	Section				|	Hex Address	|	Binary Address		|
 |---------------|-------------|-------------------|
 |	Stack					|	`0xFFF`			|	`1111 1111 1111`	|